aosabook/500lines/contingent/chapter.rst

-Our intuitive notion of these ideas served when we were constructing consequences graphs by hand, but unfortunately computers are not terribly intuitive, so we'll need to be more precise about what we want: what are tasks?
+Our intuitive notion of these ideas served when we were constructing consequences graphs by hand, but unfortunately computers are not terribly intuitive, so we'll need to be more precise about what we want.
+What are tasks?
 How are they defined and executed?
 And how can Contingent know the connections between them?